 I. Introduction

-What Is Life Cycle Costing and Why It Matters
+What Is Life Cycle Costing, and Why Does It Matter?

 Purpose: